Situju Tuju Cruise Raja Ampat

 The 4 cabin types

 The Situju 7 cabins deliver what matters most: comfort, rest, and functionality.
-All of them include a private bathroom and air conditioning, which significantly boosts comfort during the week on board.
+All of them include a private bathroom and air conditioning, which really boosts comfort during the week on board.

 Bali Master Suite